jw1912/bullet/docs/3-data.md

 # Training Data

 Compile `bullet-utils` with `cargo b -r --package bullet-utils`, run with `./target/release/bullet-utils[.exe] help` to see usage instructions.

-Bullet generally functions by ingesting **binary** data formats (not text), so if you have a text format, you will need to convert it.
+These utilities can be used for shuffling and interleaving certain data type files.

 ## General Workflow

+1. Store your data in some format (heavily recommended to use a binpack-like format)
-1. Convert data files from your own format to `BulletFormat` compatible data
+2. Convert data files from your this format to a data format that `Trainer` can ingest if needed
-2. Shuffle the individual converted files
+3. Shuffle the individual converted files
-3. Interleave the shuffled files
+4. Interleave the shuffled files

 ## Provided Data Types